Filiform Lie algebras of order 3: Introduction

 \

-In particular, we will focus our study in generalize a very important type of nilpotent Lie superalgebra, i.e. filiform Lie superalgebras, obtaining the notion of filiform Lie algebras of order $F$.
+In this paper our goal is to generalize the concept of filiform Lie (super)algebras into the theory of Lie algebras of order $F$.
+We obtain thus, the notion of filiform Lie algebras of order $F$.

 \

 The concept of filiform Lie algebras was firstly introduced in \cite{Vergne} by Vergne.
 This type of nilpotent Lie algebra has important properties; in particular, every filiform Lie algebra can be obtained by a deformation of the model filiform algebra $L_n$.
 In the same way as filiform Lie algebras, all filiform Lie superalgebras can be obtained by infinitesimal deformations of the model Lie superalgebra $L^{n,m}$ \cite{Bor07}, \cite{JGP2} and \cite{JGP4}.